secmerc/materialize-threats/readme.md

 * Which STRIDE based threat classes impact the elements and flows in my diagram?
 * What test cases should be considered for this diagram?

+These are just a few ideas.

 # What's in the box?
 * materialize_threats python module
     * Parse .drawio data flow diagrams into graph representation (nodes, edges) stored in a RDBMS (sqlite in this demo)
     * SQL (ORM) implementation of [Rapid Threat Model Prototyping methodology](https://github.com/geoffrey-hill-tutamantic/rapid-threat-model-prototyping-docs) used to generate threat classes
 * (Optional) Minimal Draw.io shape library (dfd-materialize.xml)
     * Tag trust zones more easily
-* Gherkin test plan generator
+* Gherkin + STRIDE test plan generator

 # How do I use it?
 ## Demo
 ![](samples/bookface.gif)

 ## 1. Creating the diagram
-* Use draw.io with the built-in threat modeling shape set, or use ours
+* Use [draw.io](https://github.com/jgraph/drawio-desktop/releases) with the built-in threat modeling shape set, or use ours
 * Create a data flow diagram using some guidelines
    * Use processes between entities to describe flows
       * Example: [Entity: Browser] --> (Process: Login) ----> [Entity: API]